A texture is a bitmap image. You can create textures in a digital content creation application, such as Photoshop, and import them into Unity.

 See documentation on Secondary Maps (Detail Maps) for more information.

 Anisotropic filtering increases Texture quality when viewed from a grazing angle.
 This rendering is resource-intensive on the graphics card.
 Increasing the level of anisotropy is usually a good idea for ground and floor Textures.
 Use Quality settings to force anisotropic filtering for all Textures or disable it completely.
-Although, if a texture has its Aniso level set to 0 in Texture Import Settings, forced anisotropic filtering does not appear on this texture.

 Unity can read the following file formats: